menonkartikeya/menonkartikeya-Tkinter-Python-GUI-Projects/3 YouTubePlayer -menonkartikeya/readme.md

 If you want to just run and use this project:
-Download the "executable" of this project, i.e. download and run YouTubePlayer.exe on your PC.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Download the "executable" of this project, i.e. download and run YouTubePlayer.exe on your PC.
-Another file called YouTubeLinks.db will be created when you run it, it will contain the data of playlist that you made.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Another file called YouTubeLinks.db will be created when you run it, it will contain the data of playlist that you made.

-For developers:
+<h2>FOR DEVELOPERS:</h2>

 Python Packages used:

-	pafy	                to extract that Youtube video		                              pip install pafy youtube-dl	        for pafy to work with converting mp4 link into mp3          	      pip install youtube-dl vlc	                to play the audio                                             	      pip install python-vlc And of course, tkinter and sqlite3
+	pafy	                to extract that Youtube video		                              pip install pafy youtube-dl	        for pafy to work with converting mp4 link into mp3          	      pip install youtube-dl vlc	                to play the audio                                             	      pip install python-vlc

-****THE CONCEPT****
+	And of course, tkinter and sqlite3

+<h2>THE CONCEPT:</h2>

 Sometimes, don't you feel like listening to a song but then after you play it on YouTube, you get busy in watching the video.